vintasoftware/django-data-watcher/README.md

 -   [x] Take a look into \_default_manager and \_base_manager (Create specific test cases)
 -   [x] Packaging
     -   [x] Poetry configuration vscode
-    -   [ ] Can Poetry install dependencies on devcontainer python (without venv).
-Alternatively can we set poetry venv path?
+    -   [ ] Make devcontainer better works with poetry, move the venv and create a docker volume
     -   [x] Make file to pass params to the commands
 -   [ ] Test
     -   [x] Configure pytest with coverage